Infosys Getting Large Deals Despite Whistle-Blower ‘Distraction’

-“Customers are supportive, we have proactively reached out” to clients, Chairman Nandan Nilekani said on a call with analysts.
-Despite the “distraction” the company has complete focus on the business, he said.
+“Customers are supportive, we have proactively reached out” to clients, Chairman Nandan Nilekani said on a call with analysts on Wednesday.
+Despite the “distraction” the company has complete focus on the business, he said, adding that Parekh informed him about a “large deal” recently.

+The second whistle-blower attack in as many years dented investor confidence in Asia’s second-most valuable software exporter, and sent a gauge of 30-day historical volatility for its shares soaring to the highest since 2013.
+A previous complaint triggered the exit of then CEO Vishal Sikka after a confrontation with co-founder Narayana Murthy.

-The company’s shares rose 2.6% to 714.2 rupees, poised for the highest close since Oct.
-18, at 11:57 a.m. in Mumbai.
+The company’s shares rose 2.4% to 712.90 rupees, set for the highest close since Oct.
+18, at 1:30 p.m. in Mumbai.
 Gains in the stock helped the benchmark S&P BSE Sensex reverse losses of as much as 0.5%.

+Little evidence of wrong-doing has emerged publicly so far.
+Infosys pledged a full investigation last month and Nilekani on Wednesday refused to say when the probe will be completed.

+“We stuck with our buy call on Infosys even when the whistle-blower complaint came to light,” said Gaurang Shah, senior vice president at Geojit Financial Services Ltd. “We don’t expect this to have any material impact on its working capabilities.
+The transformation happening with the group is for the good.”

 To contact the reporter on this story: Ari Altstedter in Mumbai at aaltstedter@bloomberg.net

-To contact the editors responsible for this story: Arijit Ghosh at aghosh@bloomberg.net, Bhuma Shrivastava
+To contact the editors responsible for this story: Arijit Ghosh at aghosh@bloomberg.net, Bhuma Shrivastava, Ravil Shirodkar

 For more articles like this, please visit us at bloomberg.com